 There is no evidence that a single gene or genetic variation causes narcolepsy.
-However, a variety of genes may increase the risk or having conditions that increase the risk of developing narcolepsy.
+However, changes in one group of genes may increase the risk of having narcolepsy or conditions linked to narcolepsy.

 There are two types of narcolepsy.
 Narcolepsy type 1 causes cataplexy, excessive daytime sleepiness, unusual sleep patterns, and reduced neurons in the hypothalamus.
 Narcolepsy type 2 has the same symptoms but without cataplexy — a temporary loss of muscle control.

 Unlike some diseases with a strong genetic association, narcolepsy is usually sporadic, which means that people develop narcolepsy even without a family history.
 However, sometimes narcolepsy clusters in families, suggesting at least some forms of the disease might have a strong genetic association.

 Keep reading to learn more about the genetic factors associated with narcolepsy, including the signs and outlook for the condition.

 Researchers have identified a

 In narcolepsy type 1, the neurons that contain hypocretin, which doctors may also call orexin, either do not exist or are severely damaged.
 Researchers think this may be due to an autoimmune disease that causes the body’s immune system to attack these neurons in the brain.

 Researchers have less understanding of the causes of narcolepsy type 2, though some studies have found certain genetic variants may increase the risk.

 Some rare types of narcolepsy are autosomal dominant, which means that a person will develop the disease if they inherit one gene from a parent for the disease.
 They include: